 Following the guidance provided in the Illinois Dual Credit Quality Act (DCQA) and governed by the Illinois Community College Board (ICCB), we invite public and private District 535 secondary school districts into partnership with us to offer general education transfer and career technical education Oakton courses aligned with college and career pathways.

 Are you a high school administrator interested in partnering with us on dual credit or dual enrollment opportunities?
-You are welcome to review this webpage and email earlycollege@oakton.edu to inquire about partnership possibilities.
+You can review this webpage and email earlycollege@oakton.edu to inquire about partnership possibilities.

 Course Selection and Affirmation

-All required documentation for any newly proposed instructors is also due by the deadline above.
+Submit all required documentation for any newly proposed instructors by the course request deadline.
 (See Instructor Qualifications section)

 According to the Illinois Dual Credit Quality Act, approved district instructors must meet the minimum qualifications established by the Higher Learning Commission (HLC) to teach college courses.